 Why Do Schemes Exist?

 Let’s start by examining why these schemes work.
-Artists by nature are not good business people, that’s why they get business managers and lawyers to manage the non-creative side of their career for them.
-However, its not very realistic for most independent artists to have those types of resources available.
+Artists by nature are not good business people, that’s why they get business managers and lawyers to manage the non-creative sides of their careers.
+However, it’s not very realistic for most independent artists to have those types of resources available.
 For that reason, schemers know they can exploit your hopes and dreams for their own profits.

 The Problem With Unsigned Artists

-Here’s the most common problems with most (not all) unsigned artists:
+Here’s the most common problems with most (not all) unsigned artists.
+They:

-• They fail to realize that there are costs associated with every service.
+• fail to realize that there are costs associated with every service.

-• They fail to accept that there are NO shortcuts to fame and fortune.
+• fail to accept that there are NO shortcuts to fame and fortune.

-• They think their talent is at a higher level than what it actually is.
+• think their talent is at a higher level than what it actually is.

-• They think people will help them for free.
+• think people will help them for free.

-• They make critical decisions based off their emotions and “energy” instead of facts, data, & logical reasoning.
+• make critical decisions based off their emotions and “energy,” instead of facts, data, and logical reasoning.

 Now that we know why the schemes exist, let’s take a look at a few of them shall we?